 1 | Do a Technology Needs Analysis for your organization

 Take the time to sit down with your team to determine your current technology pain points and requirements for your nonprofit.
 Involve all the decision-makers and users in this process.

 Questions to ask your team when having the discussion about your tech apps are:

-What software programs or apps, are we currently using to run operations, programs, and meet our accounting needs?
+What software programs or apps are we using to run operations, programs, and meet our accounting needs?

-Is everyone using all of the systems?
+Is everyone using all the systems?
 Why or why not?

 What are the issues with our current process?
-What needs to be automated?
+What can we automate?
 How?

 Do we want all systems to integrate with each other?